-The debates on GDPR and encryption are not over yet.
-Although encryption only gets a few lines in the GDPR, is recommended and offers benefits in particular cases (if you follow the text that is) there is also the reality of GDPR compliance andencryption in a broader perspective and context that most don’t know.
+The debates on the General Data Protection Regulation (GDPR) and encryption are not over yet.
+Although encryption only gets a few lines in the GDPR, is recommended and offers benefits in particular cases (if you follow the text that is) there is also the reality of GDPR compliance and encryption in a broader perspective and context that most don’t know.

 Encryption is a broadly used process whereby data gets turned into an encoded and unintelligible version, using encryption algorithms and an encryption key, and whereby a decryption key (which in some forms of encryption is the same as the encryption key) or code enables others to decode it again.

 Encryption is a form of cryptography and comes in many shapes and types, with various solutions and applications, including plenty of Internet and data transmissions and operations we often don’t “see” or know about.
 Encryption and cryptography are also key in the transaction update data model of blockchain.

 There is obviously far more to say about it but in the scope of this article where we look at encryption under the GDPR, for now let’s say that data encryption is an increasingly used data protection method.
 Why ‘for now’?
 Because, as we’ll see, the context and scope in which specific forms of encryption and other security measures are used will have an impact on how personal data breaches and individual cases of clear non-compliance will be looked upon, even if the GDPR and related texts don’t expand upon that.
 But there is a lot to learn from the past.
 Yet, that’s for later.